 This highly technological radiology scan utilizes a series of multiple x-rays to produce detailed images of a particular area and reconstructing them as images of the internal organs and bones.
 Patients are often required to drink a barium solution and an injection of contrast, often referred to as dye, to help visualize internal organs and abnormalities in greater detail.
 CT is highly useful in scanning the brain, abdomen, pelvis, spine, sinuses and chest.

 MRI uses a powerful magnet and specialized computers to visualize various part of the body without the use of radiation.
 The soft tissue detail demonstrated by MRI studies assists physicians to diagnose orthopedic, neurological and internal organ problems.
 MRI is also useful in visualizing vascular and spine anatomy.
 MRI operational hours are Tuesdays 7 a.m. until 12 p.m. and Thursdays from 12 p.m. until 6 p.m.

-Screening and diagnostic mammograms are available.
-Breast biopsy services will begin in January.
+Screening and diagnostic mammograms, as well as guided breast biopsy procedures.
+Our Nurse Navigator is available to assist through the process.
 Financial assistance is available.
-For more information, please call Start Now at 618.332.6130.
+For more information, please call START NOW at 618.332.6130.